vadlamudiramu/ardia-health-labs-materials/docs/outreach/clinic_pitch_materials.md

 Dear [Provider Name/Practice Manager Name],

-I wanted to follow up on my previous email about ArdiA's Clinical Intelligence Engine.
+I wanted to follow up on my previous email about Ardia's Clinical Intelligence Engine.
 I understand you're likely busy with patient care and practice management, so I'll keep this brief.

-The reason I reached out is that I believe ArdiA addresses the exact challenges that independent practices like yours face:
+The reason I reached out is that I believe Ardia addresses the exact challenges that independent practices like yours face:

 **Financial pressures:** Medicare reimbursement for CCM often doesn't cover the costs of implementation, and most practices can't afford dedicated care managers.
 We've solved this by automating the RTM and CCM workflows and creating a sustainable revenue stream—$200,000+ annually for practices we've worked with.